 - Open the Alexa app.

-- Open the menu on the left-hand side and tap Settings at the bottom of the list.
+- Tap on More on the bottom bar and then tap Settings on the list.

 - This then opens the history of Alexa requests - including all the recordings that you can play back.
 If you want to delete a particular recording, you can find it and delete it.
 You can also select by date range, including all history, and then delete those recordings.